jhamadhav/quote-workflow/README.md

 1. Commit and wait for it to run automatically or you can also trigger it manually to see the result instantly.
 To trigger the workflow manually.

+## Thanks to

+- [freeCodeCamp](https://github.com/lukePeavey/quotable) for making this amazing quote api free for all

+- [Gautam krishna R](https://github.com/gautamkrishnar/blog-post-workflow) for his brilliant `blog-post-workflow` that I have been using and which inspired me to make this `quote-workflow` of my own.
+I got to learn a lot of stuff from reading his code and README.

+- [Suraj Jha](https://jhasuraj.com) with whom I discussed and lot and we both learned bunch of things while exploring github actions/workflow and more

 ## Bugs

 If you are experiencing any bugs, don’t forget to open a [new issue](https://github.com/jhamadhav/quote-workflow/issues/new).